Death of Mary Reeser

-Mary Hardy Reeser (March 8, 1884 – July 2, 1951) of St. Petersburg, Florida, was a woman whose fiery death was surrounded by mystery, and even controversially reported at the time to be a case of spontaneous human combustion (SHC).
+Mary Hardy Reeser (March 8, 1884 – July 2, 1951) of St. Petersburg, Florida, was a woman whose unusual death by burning was surrounded by mystery, and even controversially reported at the time to be a case of spontaneous human combustion (SHC).
 She was often referred to as the "cinder lady" in newspaper accounts of the day.

 Death

 At roughly 8 a.m. on July 2, 1951, Reeser's landlady, Pansy Carpenter, arrived at Reeser's apartment at 1200 Cherry St. NE, St. Petersburg, Florida, with a telegram.
 Trying the door, she found the metal doorknob to be uncomfortably warm to the touch and called the police.
 Reeser's remains, which were largely ashes, were found among the remnants of a chair in which she had been sitting.

 Details

 All that remained of Reeser, who contemporaneously became known as the "cinder lady", were part of her left foot (that was wearing a slipper), her backbone, and her skull.
 Plastic household objects at a distance from the seat of the fire were softened and had lost their shapes.
 Reeser's skull had survived and was found among the ashes, but shrunken "to the size of a teacup", a description disputed by a fire researcher who was in Bradenton for a conference at the time and managed to view the scene.